hmrc/income-tax-mtd-changelog/README.md

 The following changes are now available in production:

-* Some error response status codes are corrected from 403 to 400, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog/wiki#10th-january-2023)
+* Some error response status codes are corrected from 403 to 400:
+  * `Amend a Brought Forward Loss Amount`
+  * `Create a Brought Forward Loss`
+  * `Create a Loss Claim`
+  * `Delete a Brought Forward Loss`

-* New API Version `v4.0` is available, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog#individual-losses-api-1)
+* New API Version `v4.0` is available with the following endpoints:
+  * `List Loss Claims`
+  * `List Brought Forward Losses`
+Both endpoints replace their respective v3 equivalents, which are now deprecated, and not available in v4.
+Please use the new v4 endpoints instead.

+The new endpoints require a tax year path parameter; previously this was an optional query parameter.

+In v3, if either endpoint is called without the tax year query param, the array returned will include losses for all available tax years up to the latest completed tax year.

-* Documentation is updated, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog#individual-losses-api).
+* The documentation is updated, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog#individual-losses-api).

 ### individuals-business-eops-api

 The following changes are now available in production:
-* Some error response status codes are corrected from 403 to 400, see [sandbox changelog](https://github.com/hmrc/income-tax-mtd-changelog/wiki#10th-january-2023).
+* An error response status code is corrected from 403 to 400 for `Submit End of Period Statement for a Business`

 ### individuals-charges-api